Click a thumbnail to open that camera.

 The Teacher Education department, housed in the same division with the Humanities, maintains completely current instruction on all requirements toward a California teaching credential.
-The liberal arts major provides the breadth required of candidates for the multiple-subject credential, while the English major provides the depth required for the single subject credential in English.
+The liberal studies for education major provides the breadth required of candidates for the multiple-subject credential, while the English major provides the depth required for the single subject credential in English.
 Single-subject teaching credentials are offered in a variety of other curricular areas as well.

 The modern business world recognizes the value of a strong background in the humanities for management positions in business.
 Corporate leaders have found that students majoring in the humanities have acquired the skills and training valuable for success in business: